flywire/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

             .. group-tab:: None

-The workbook will start off with a single sheet named Sheet.
+The workbook will start off with a single sheet named Sheet1.
-You can change the name of the sheet using the :py:meth:`.Calc.set_sheet_name` method which stores a new string in its title property.
+You can change the name of the sheet using the :py:meth:`.Calc.set_sheet_name` method which changes the sheet name propety.

 Any time you modify the Workbook object or its sheets and cells, the spreadsheet file will not be saved until you call the :py:meth:`.Calc.save_doc` workbook method.
 Enter the following into the interactive shell (with ``example.xlsx`` in the current working directory):